-And when we look at that history, you know, of that relationship between westernized culture, society and our people, you know, we're all by-products, you know, of colonialism and what that means.
-And I would really like for, you know, the Commission, for each of you to really understand, to dissect that, to look at that, the relationships between the Crown.
-I know it's a big task but I'm hoping that some of these changes will come, you know, for the people.
+And when we look at that history, you know, 17 of that relationship between westernized culture, society 18 and our people, you know, we're all by-products, you know, 19 of colonialism and what that means.
+And I would really 20 21 like for, you know, the Commission, for each of you to really understand, to dissect that, to look at that, the 22 relationships between the Crown.
+I know it's a big task 23 but I'm hoping that some of these changes will come, you 24 25 know, for the people.

 1 So I just want to say thank you.
-2 COMMISSIONER BRIAN EYOLFSON: I'd just like 3 to thank everybody so much.
-I'd like to thank everybody 4 that was here with us this week.
-And just from the 5 beginning everybody that contributed to such a great 6 opening we had Tuesday morning at the sunrise ceremony and 7 the sacred fire and the panellists that we had this week.
-8 They gave us a lot to think about.
-9 And I'd also like to thank the families and 10 survivors who shared some stories with us today and gave us 11 some recommendations.
+2 COMMISSIONER BRIAN EYOLFSON: I'd just like to thank everybody so much.
+I'd like to thank everybody 3 that was here with us this week.
+And just from the 4 beginning everybody that contributed to such a great 5 opening we had Tuesday morning at the sunrise ceremony and 6 7 the sacred fire and the panellists that we had this week.
+They gave us a lot to think about.
+8 9 And I'd also like to thank the families and survivors who shared some stories with us today and gave us 10 some recommendations.
 And that's really helpful for us.
+I 11

-I 12 mean, it's the stories that help us do our work to look at 13 the hard questions we have to look at.
+12 mean, it's the stories that help us do our work to look at 13 the hard questions we have to look at.
 And the 14 recommendations that help us move forward and make 15 improvements to how we're going this work and make 16 adjustments so we can keep trying to do this better.
 So I 17 appreciate that so much.

-18 And I really want to thank all the 19 grandmothers that were here with us this week and helped so 20 much and for all your hard work last night in helping us 21 make today what it was.
+And I really want to thank all the grandmothers that were here with us this week and helped so much and for all your hard work last night in helping us make today what it was.
 It was a really great day.
-So a 22 big chi-miigwech to everybody.
+So a big chi-miigwech to everybody.
 Thank you.

 23 COMMISSIONER QAJAQ ROBINSON: I was on a 24 little bit of a holiday last week with my son.
 We went on 25 some adventures.
 So the weekend before coming here I read my material and I prepared.
 And I wasn't feeling prepared enough but I read the materials and I had some questions so I was prepared.
 And I -- you know, we prepare for things and we don't realize what we were actually preparing for.
 I think my preparation was last week with my son, not the things that I read.

-I've learned so much about the importance of relationships, how we nurture life.
-Dawnis, you couldn't have said it more perfectly.
-The water, the food, our bodies, each other and the earth.
+7 I've learned so much about the importance of 8 relationships, how we nurture life.
+Dawnis, you couldn't 9 have said it more perfectly.
+The water, the food, our 10 bodies, each other and the earth.

-This is personally and professionally the toughest work that I'll ever do, second to being a mom, which I do at the same time as this work.
-And I want to thank the grandmothers.
-I want to thank the ceremony and for bringing us through that and guiding us through that and opening that door.
-I don't know how else to sort of articulate that or explain it.
-It opened something on Tuesday morning that allowed for something.
+This is personally and professionally the 11 12 toughest work that I'll ever do, second to being a mom, which I do at the same time as this work.
+And I want to 13 thank the grandmothers.
+I want to thank the ceremony and 14 for bringing us through that and guiding us through that 15 and opening that door.
+I don't know how else to sort of 16 articulate that or explain it.
+It opened something on 17 Tuesday morning that allowed for something.
+18 it by ourselves.
+And we're not.
+And you reminded me of that again this week, so thank you.